ipfs/ipfs-docs/docs/install/command-line.md

 - If an `$IPFS_PATH` is in the default location (for example, `~/.ipfs` on Linux), then it works automatically and the IPFS CLI client talks to the locally running `ipfs` daemon without any extra configuration.

 - If an `$IPFS_PATH` isn't in the default location, use the `--api <rpc-api-addr>` command-line argument.
-Alternatively, you can set the environment variable to `IPFS_PATH`. `IPFS_PATH` will point to a directory with the api file with the existing `ipfs` daemon instance.
+Alternatively, you can set the environment variable to `IPFS_PATH`. `IPFS_PATH` will point to a directory with the API file with the existing `ipfs` daemon instance.

 #### Most common examples